This article contains an overview of all GED® preparatory classes and testing facilities in the Everett area.

 14090 Fryelands Blvd SE, Suite 373, Monroe, WA 98272, Phone 425-259-8732

 For who is the GED?

-In early 2016, the passing score for each GED subtest was reduced to 145.
+The passing score for each GED subtest was reduced to 145 two years after the laters GED edition was introduced.
 You can read more here.
 GED testing over the Internet is NO option, it must be done at an official Washington State test site.

 The GED credential is accepted all across North America as the equivalency of a regular high school diploma and allows for a college education.
 To see if you qualify, go to GED testing criteria in Washington State.
 See also this post that has links to all GED prep sites and test locations in the US.

-Everett (population 105,000) is the seat of Snohomish County, is situated in a region that is known for some of the best salmon fishing in the world, and it boasts the largest public West Coast marina.
+Everett (population 105,000) is the county seat of Snohomish County and is situated in a region that is known for some of the best salmon fishing in the world, and it boasts the largest public West Coast marina.
 You can enjoy the city’s over 1,600 acres of stunning parks, playgrounds, and trails, and it’s almost 50 miles of salt and fresh water.